eli-standard/Mars-Meteo/README.md

 and
 https://mars.nasa.gov/msl/mission/weather/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted at https://eli-standard.github.io/Mars-Meteo/

 # Getting Started with Create React App